taloved2004/Casino-Game/README.md

 -run the command "g++ *.cpp -o casino"

 after compile:
--to run the game, run the command "./casino"
+-to run the game, execute the command "./casino"

 Enjoy!
 And may the odds be ever in your favor!